aziz-serin/node_rest/README.md

 # Very Simple REST API

 Just trying to learn a bit more about how rest api works with node.js.
+It can be used for a starting point for a better implementation later.

 # How to execute?